jacquelyn-bradshaw/Assignments/README.md

 - [] Create a README.md
 - [x] Use at least 6 different markdown text formatting features
 - [x] Demonstrate checking the status
-- [] Demonstrate creating a branch
+- [x] Demonstrate creating a branch
 - [] Demonstrate adding files to a branch
-- [] Demonstrate adding commits with meaningful messages Opening a pull request
+- [] Demonstrate adding commits with meaningful messages
+- [] Demonstrate opening a pull request
 - [] Demonstrate merging and deploying to main branch
 - [x] Create .gitignore
 - [x] Create requirements.txt